 Folding bikes can be taken free of charge as luggage on ICE trains.
-However, due to limited space, non-folding bikes (even with front wheel unclipped) are not allowed on ICE trains.
-To travel with your bike in Germany, take regional or InterCity trains instead, on which bikes are allowed.
+However, due to limited space, non-folding bikes (even with front wheel unclipped) are not allowed on the ICE Brussels-Cologne-Frankfurt.
+To travel with your bike to Germany, take regional or InterCity trains instead, on which bikes are allowed.

 Conventional InterCity and regional trains

 On most InterCity and regional trains, you can take your bike (or tandem, tricycle or bicycle with a trailer) if you purchase a special bike ticket, available online, at our Contact Centre or at ticket offices of stations with international ticket sales.

 |Destination||Fare departing from Belgium|